Herriman City Support

 The Data

-To aid Herriman City in exploring the idea of an athletic complex, a feasibility study and market survey was conducted in 2022-2023.
+A feasibility study and market survey were completed in 2022–2023 to evaluate the viability of a regional athletic complex in Herriman.
 A summary presentation was given in the August 23, 2023 City Council work meeting.
 The full study and survey results are also available below.

 Note: The feasibility study and market survey were originally based on a nearby site just west of the current proposed location.
 While the new location is similar, some conditions may differ and will be further evaluated if the project moves forward.